lemppu/openrw/rwgame/config/README.md

 there should be only one game class?

 - [ ] Public interfaces in `RWConfig.hpp` are too crowded.
 Public access should
-be limited to only the methods used by another components and rest should be hidden inside private classes.
+be limited to only the methods used by other components and rest should be hidden inside private classes.
 Clear interfaces bring clarity.

 - [ ] The main logic of building the configuration layers happens now in the class `GameBase`, but there is no reason why all of the building logic should not happen in the component `config`.
-It could take command line args as a constructor parameter and then provide a single interface of config for the clients.
+It could take command line args as a constructor parameter and then provide a single interface of config for the game.
 All the details and configuration logic should be handled in-component.
+The game should just request a config and go with it.

 - [ ] Add clear namespaces to show the location of classes and functions.
 For example, argument parser would be `orw::game::config::argParser` etc.

 - [ ] Remove boost::program_options.
 Write either separate or common objects to
-parse configuration options from ini-file and command line arguments.
+parse configuration options from ini-file and command line arguments, or use ready-made libraries.
+Since the task is quite trivial, it might be better to reduce dependencies and write new ones from the scratch?

 - [ ] Parsing configuration options from `RWConfig.inc` is 'smart', but at the
 expense of readability.
 In the end, options tend to be quite static, so they